plone/documentation/develop/addons/components/events.rst

 If you want this to be interface-agnostic, insert an asterix as a wildcard instead.

 The second line defines the event on which this should happen, which is here 'IObjectCreatedEvent' -- for Archetypes you should use 'Products.Archetypes.interfaces.IObjectInitializedEvent' instead.
-For more available possible events to be used as a trigger, see :doc:`event handler documentation </external/plone.app.dexterity/docs/advanced/event-handlers>`

 The third line gives the path to the script that is supposed to be executed.